nllz/IRTF-HRPC/draft-research.md

 Authenticity
 : The property of being genuine and able to be verified and be trusted. {{RFC4949}}

+Blocking
+: the practice of preventing access to resources in the aggregate {{RFC 7754}}.
+Both blocking and filtering can be implemented at the level of "services" (web hosting or video streaming, for example) or at the level of particular "content."  {{RFC 7754}}

+Censorship
+: technical mechanisms, that include both blocking and filtering, that certain political or private actors around the world use to block or degrade Internet traffic.
+For further details on the various elements of Internet censorship see {{Hall2015}}

 Censorship resistance
 : Methods and measures to mitigate Internet censorship.